It’s Here, It’s Queer

 Don’t bring drugs

-Although it might be tempting to light up or drop out at the festival, drugs and smoking are prohibited on festival grounds.
+Although it might be tempting to light up at the festival, drugs and smoking are prohibited on festival grounds.
 And remember: They do check your bags.

 Don’t bring pets to the festival

-If you are bringing a pup with you, make sure it’s one of the human variety.
+If you are bringing a pup with you, be sure it’s one of the human variety.
 You know, the kind that comes with a leather hood.
-Pets are unfortunately prohibited from festival grounds, so make sure you leave your pups at home.
+Pets are unfortunately prohibited from festival grounds, so make sure you leave your pooches at home.

 Don’t bring outside food and drinks